Tooth Sensitivity

 What is Tooth Sensitivity

-Tooth sensitivity is defined as discomfort or pain in one or more teeth caused by certain stimuli, such as hot, cold, sweet, or acidic meals and beverages or even breathing in cold air.
+Discomfort or pain in one or more teeth caused by certain stimuli, such as hot, cold, sweet, or acidic meals and beverages or even breathing in cold air.
 It often develops when the enamel that shields the underlying layer of dentin wears away or is broken, exposing the nerves within the tooth.
-Dentin includes small tubules that allow stimuli to enter the nerves more easily, resulting in sensitivity.
+Dentin includes small tubules that allow stimuli to enter the nerves more easily.

 How long time takes of Tooth Sensitivity Process